We are Disciples of Christ, a movement for wholeness in a fragmented world.— – Disciples of Christ Identity Statement

 A Message of Welcoming from the Pastor, Nick:

-If any of these maybes sounds like you, you might be a spiritual refugee – someone more at home with God than with most other people.
-If so, I want you to consider coming by to worship with us.
-At no point will I put you on the spot or make it weird.
-Likewise, I don’t want to put you in a box or tell you exactly what to think, but I do want you to have a community that asks these questions and seeks better answers together.
+If any of these maybes sounds like you, I want you to consider coming to worship with us.
+At no point will we put you on the spot or make it weird.
+Likewise, we don’t want to put you in a box or tell you exactly what to think, but we do want you to have a community that asks these questions and seeks better answers together.

 This church is a good place to be, especially for people who aren’t sure where they fit into it all.
 Personally, I love the community here.
 I love how many of us also volunteer in the community diligently – we’re a church that’s not just talk, we genuinely work for a better world.
 I love that people here really care for one another.
 I love that there’s a group of folks who knows everything there is to know about Star Trek.
 I love that we haven’t seen a single person walk through the door that didn’t walk out with a new friend.
 All of these things are great.
 This is a great church.
 But, I want to share three commitments that I work at to help make this already great community even better for spiritual refugees:

-- Honest and Straightforward – Too often churches pull a bait-and-switch or obfuscate when hard questions come up.
+- Honest and Straightforward – Too often churches pull a bait-and-switch when hard questions come up.
 If you’re thinking through some of these hard questions, it is my priority to give you honest, straightforward answers.
-Most often, I like to give folks multiple ways of thinking about something and let them see what works best for them.
 For instance, questions about the Bible’s accuracy, faith and science, other religions, and how we know if any of it is true are all questions that are worth talking openly about.
-It’s my commitment to be straightforward and honestly explore questions together, not obfuscate.
 In the same way, when we say “all are welcome,” we are truly welcoming all people.
 This church will not tell you that you are welcome and then not actually welcome you.
 You being welcome here is a big part of our mission, not a sales pitch.